 An admissions coordinator is in charge of admissions to a facility, department, or business.
-They act as points of first-contact in health and higher-education settings for patients, parents, and students.
+They act as the first point of contact in health and higher education settings for patients, parents, and students.
 Typical duties for admissions coordinators include front desk assistance, dealing with queries and complaints, assisting with paperwork, and answering questions.

 Successful admissions coordinators are organized and efficient, with excellent communication skills.
 They must be willing to work in a team, as they will be planning events and other important dates with the admissions team.
-Working in a fast-paced environment, the ability to meet deadlines and remain calm despite disruptions is crucial for an admissions coordinator.
+Since this is a role that usually works in a fast-paced environment, the ability to meet deadlines and remain calm despite disruptions is crucial for an admissions coordinator.

-The Admissions Coordinator – (Hospital Onsite) – Full Time is responsible for obtaining and verifying demographic information, insurance benefits and eligibility.
-Assigns the correct medical record and account number; therefore, providing a database which ensures accurate billing and clinical information.
+The Admissions Coordinator – (Hospital Onsite) – Full Time is responsible for obtaining and verifying demographic information, insurance benefits, and eligibility.
+Assigns the correct medical record and account number; therefore, providing a database that ensures accurate billing and clinical information.
 This position performs any and all job-related duties as assigned.

 - Obtains required signatures on legal consents and insurance forms.

-- Performs required pre-certification, credit referral or deposit collection.
-Enters data in computer and thoroughly documents any incomplete admissions/registrations in manner prescribed.
-Obtains pre-certification, referral or authorization number and updates patients file.
+- Performs required pre-certification, credit referral, or deposit collection.
+Enters data in computer and thoroughly documents any incomplete admissions/registrations in the manner prescribed.
+Obtains pre-certification, referral, or authorization number and updates patients’ files.

-- Notifies patients, family members, physicians and/or supervisors of insurance coverage issues, notifies patients of co-payments, deductibles or deposits needed, documenting all information in computer system.
+- Notifies patients, family members, physicians, and/or supervisors of insurance coverage issues, notifies patients of co-payments, deductibles, or deposits needed, and documents all information in the computer system.